apache/pulsar/site2/docs/client-libraries-java.md

 #### Exclusive

-Create a new consumer and subscribe with the `Exclusive` subscription mode.
+Create a new consumer and subscribe with the `Exclusive` subscription type.

 ```java
 Consumer consumer = client.newConsumer()